 With the first mouthful I was convinced that this was the best turkey we’d ever eaten.
-Beautiful flavour and succulent moist texture.
+Beautiful flavour, and succulent moist texture.
 And a fitting memorial for Chuzzlewhit.
 I will definitely do this again.

 But what about everybody else?
 Actually catering for young grandchildren inevitably influences the tone and conversations of a family Christmas supper.
 But I waited for other’s reactions.
 And waited.

-And I thought about the concepts of price, value and the connections, or lack of them, which most British ‘consumers’ now have with what goes onto our plates and into our mouths and digestive systems.
-It hasn’t always been like this, and even now do less ‘advanced’ cultures value their food more highly?
+And I thought about the concepts of price, value and the connections, or lack of them, which most British consumers now have with what goes onto our plates and into our mouths and digestive systems.
+It hasn’t always been like this, and even now, do less ‘advanced’ cultures value their food more highly?
 After all it was, and in many parts of the world still is, THE BIG ISSUE.
-Where is the next meal coming from?

 I do think that I’ve had an epiphany with rearing, killing and eating this turkey, and far more dramatic than the buzz from years of growing as much of our own fruit and vegetables as possible.
-It’s not just that things often taste better, if not always look better, than commercial produce; or that you know the provenance and what has and hasn’t gone into it’s production.
+It’s not just that things often taste better, if not always look better, than commercial produce; or that you know the provenance and what has and hasn’t gone into its production.

 It’s more that you really do seem to VALUE the food on your plate, far more than with any bought produce.
 And that since both simple nutrition, and the joy of cooking and sharing a meal with others is such a pivotal human activity, it’s worth doing it the best way you can, and savouring the experience.

 But then, whilst still waiting patiently amidst the chatter for any verdict on our meal, another strange thought came into my head.
 The children’s stories by Oscar Wilde, under ‘The Happy Prince’ title.
 I really hadn’t thought about these for decades, and as a consequence my brain jumbled them up.
 But I do remember as a child being moved to tears by their sad endings, when I’d read them.
-You can apparently download the book for free by clicking here.
+You can download the book for free by clicking here.

 The punchline or moralistic ending?
-By now the girl has a new admirer who has brought her jewels, not a simple flower, so the perfect flower is tossed into the gutter, and the student abandoned……
+By now the girl has a new admirer who has brought her jewels, not a simple flower, so the perfect flower is tossed into the gutter, and the student abandoned.

 Eventually the meal was indeed enjoyed, and the turkey commented on.
-Undoubtedly I had far too much emotional involvement with this, but as always I’m intrigued by the juxtapositions of events and thoughts, and how once the dust has settled you feel that life has been enriched and you’ve learned from these experiences.
+Undoubtedly I had far too much emotional involvement with this, but as always I’m intrigued by the juxtapositions of events and thoughts, and how once the dust has settled, you feel that life has been enriched and you’ve learned something from these experiences.

-By now the feet and head of Chuzzlewhit had been carefully buried beneath the Rhododendron catawbiense album.
-Perhaps from a gardening point of view this wasn’t entirely rational with a certain amount of Calcium being present in their bony structures, and of course most rhododendrons prefer a lime free environment, but I reckon we’ll escape issues with our very acid rainfall here.
+By now the feet and head of Chuzzlewhit had been carefully buried beneath the Rhododendron catawbiense var. album.
+Perhaps from a gardening point of view this wasn’t entirely rational with a certain amount of calcium being present in their bony structures, and of course most rhododendrons prefer a lime free environment, but I reckon we’ll escape issues with our very acid rainfall here.

 Springtime will certainly jog memories as the red spotted, white flowers open.

-But apart from this written memorial to our first turkey, we were lucky enough to have been given an almost life size metal chicken or bird sculpture by our son for Christmas, to add to the accumulation of rusting metal which features as sculpture in our garden.
+But apart from this written memorial to our first turkey, we were lucky enough to have been given an almost life size metal chicken or bird sculpture by our son for Christmas, to add to the accumulation of rusting metal objects which feature in our garden.
 Modelled from individually pressed rusty steel oak leaf shapes, it was only a question of time before I photographed it.
 The opportunity presented itself surprisingly quickly.
 Having fed the birds early on Boxing day morning I noticed a brief respite from uniformly grey skies to the South east.
 A band of light.

-Spotting a potential photo I grabbed the cameras and then seeing the reflections from the rain soaked slate wall capping, I remembered the metal bird and nipped inside to grab him.
+Spotting a potential photo I grabbed the cameras, and then seeing the reflections from the rain soaked slate wall capping, I remembered the metal bird and nipped inside to grab him.
 I’d taken a few images when, as the clouds behind me darkened, hints of pink and red suffused the clouds to the South.
-I hung on, kneeling low for the right perspective, with Dressing-Gowned knee getting more and more wet from the sodden, cushioned layer of Oak leaves and Persicaria vaccinifolia stems beneath it.
+I hung on, kneeling low for the right perspective, with dressing-gowned knee getting more and more wet from the sodden, cushioned layer of oak leaves and Persicaria vaccinifolia stems beneath it.

-And over the next 15 minutes this ‘ Red Sky In The Morning, Shepherds Take Warning’ vista exploded with bloody, orange intensity and vigour.
+And over the next 15 minutes this Red-sky-in-the-morning, Shepherds take warning’ vista exploded with bloody, orange intensity and vigour.

 And an hour later the rains and wind had returned.
-All colour was gone…